SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Methodology

+The remainder of this section describes the datasets used to train and validate the SAFE framework, how we preprocessed the dataset, what classification and attribution algorithms were used, and also how we apply it to real-world scenarios.

-\subsection{WebGLM-QA, HAGRID and HAGRID-Clean Datasets}
+\subsection{WebGLM-QA, HAGRID, and HAGRID-Clean Datasets}

-While other attribution datasets exist, such as TabCite~\cite{tabcite}, ASQA~\cite{asqa}, ELI5~\cite{eli5}, EquinorQA~\cite{Garigliotti2024}, we focus on HAGRID~\cite{hagrid} and WebGLM-QA~\cite{webGLMqa}, as both are ready-to-use sentence-level attribution datasets.
-Both datasets contain a similar structure; thus, while we primarily describe HAGRID below, the discussion also applies to WebGLM-QA.
-See Table~\ref{datasets} for additional dataset details.
+The first step of this framework is to induce a classifier capable of predicting the correct number of references a sentence should have.
+To do this, we experiment with the WebGLM-QA, HAGRID, and HAGRID-Clean datasets.
+HAGRID-Clean is a version of HAGRID that was manually cleaned and labeled by us, as explained below.
+While other attribution datasets exist, such as TabCite~\citep{tabcite}, ASQA~\citep{asqa}, ELI5~\citep{eli5}, EquinorQA~\citep{Garigliotti2024}, we focus on HAGRID~\citep{hagrid} and WebGLM-QA~\citep{webGLMqa}, as both are ready-to-use sentence-level attribution datasets.
+Both datasets contain a similar structure; thus, while we primarily describe HAGRID below, this also applies to WebGLM-QA.
+See Table~\ref{datasets} for additional details.

-The dataset samples comprise three elements: a query, one or two answers, and a list of quotes that can be attributed to each sentence in the answers, as seen in Table~\ref{Hagrid_example}.
+Each entry in the dataset comprises three elements: a query, one or two answers, and a list of quotes that can be attributed to each sentence in the answers, as seen in Table~\ref{Hagrid_example}.
 In this work, we are only concerned with the answers (sentences to attribute) and references; the queries are not used.
 Each answer comes split into a list of sentences, and each sentence is associated with a list of references (if any).
-Each sample contains up to 12 attributable quotes, and the sentences contain up to 9 references.
+Each entry contains up to 12 attributable quotes, and the sentences contain up to 9 references.
 The displayed sample contains two attributable quotes and two answers.
 The first answer comprises a single sentence, with no references.
 The second answer contains two sentences: the first is attributed to both quotes, and the second is attributed to only the first quote.